This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 Instructions

-• In a large cast iron skillet over high heat, add diced peppers to a drizzle of olive oil and fry until lightly charred.
-Lower heat to medium and fry the onion until soft, then add in garlic and fry for a couple of minutes longer.
+• Heat a drizzle of oil in a large cast-iron frying pan over a high heat, then add the chopped peppers and fry until they are lightly charred.
+Turn the heat down to medium, add the onion and fry until soft, then add the garlic and fry for a couple of minutes longer.

-• Add in beef and fry until fully browned, then stir in tomato paste and fry for a couple of minutes.
-Pour in stock and chopped tomatoes, then add oregano, smoked paprika, cumin, ground coriander, chilli powder, salt and pepper.
+• Add the beef and fry until browned and cooked through, then stir in the tomato purée and fry for a couple of minutes.
+Pour in 1 1/2 cups/375ml of the stock and the chopped tomatoes, then add the oregano, smoked paprika, ground cumin, ground coriander, chilli powder and salt and pepper to taste (I usually use ½ tsp each).

 Video